mizrael/davidguida.net/src/_posts/2021-02-07-blazor-gamedev-part-12-collision-detection.md

   - design patterns
   - Gamedev
 ---
 Hi All!
 Welcome back to part 12 of our **Blazor 2d Gamedev** series.
-Today we&#8217;re going to see how we can handle **collision detection** in an efficient way.
+Today we're going to see how we can handle **collision detection** in an efficient way.

 <a href="https://www.davidguida.net/blazor-gamedev-part-11-improved-assets-loading/" target="_blank" rel="noreferrer noopener">Last time</a> we improved our assets loading code, adding a JSON structure holding the list of each asset in our game.

-I&#8217;ve made a lot of changes to the codebase, and I&#8217;ll probably write more about them in the next posts, but today we&#8217;ll focus on **collision detection**.
+I've made a lot of changes to the codebase, and I'll probably write more about them in the next posts, but today we'll focus on **collision detection**.

-Today&#8217;s example is already <a href="https://mizrael.github.io/BlazorCanvas/BlazorCanvas.Example11/" target="_blank" rel="noreferrer noopener">available here</a>, take your time to check it.
+Today's example is already <a href="https://mizrael.github.io/BlazorCanvas/BlazorCanvas.Example11/" target="_blank" rel="noreferrer noopener">available here</a>, take your time to check it.
 You should see something like this:

 <div class="wp-block-image">
   <figure class="aligncenter size-large"><a href="/assets/uploads/2021/02/blazorcanvas-example-11-collision-detection.gif?ssl=1"><img loading="lazy" width="394" height="216" src="/assets/uploads/2021/02/blazorcanvas-example-11-collision-detection.gif?resize=394%2C216&#038;ssl=1" alt="" class="wp-image-7984" data-recalc-dims="1" /></a></figure>